PHOENIXCONTACT/MORYX-Framework/docs/tutorials/WindowsService.md

 # Dependencies file
 # --------------------------
 # This file is used by the windows service installer to determine all runtime dependencies
-# of this Marvin RuntimeCore application.
+# of this Moryx RuntimeCore application.
 postgresql-x64-9.1
 ````